ELECTRIC80008STORM/Evidence-1-Implementation-of-Lexical-Analysis/README.md

 _Note:
 In regular expressions, backtracking happens when the engine tries to match a pattern to a string but reaches a point where it can’t continue the current path it’s taking, so it “backtracks” to the last place where it had the possibility of making a different choice.
 It’s useful to visualize it using the above automaton._

 Now, in the particular case of my regular expression, the inclusion of starting and ending anchors significantly optimizes this complexity.
-This is thanks to the lack of abstraction that makes the regex quickly discard the input strings that don't match the required patterns, thus no backtracking is required and both the worst and average cases complexities end up being nearly identical and closer to to **linear _O(n)_** or **polynomial _O(mn)_** time complexities.
+This is thanks to the lack of abstraction that makes the regex quickly discard the input strings that don't match the required patterns, thus no backtracking is required and both the worst and average cases complexities end up being nearly identical and closer to **linear _O(n)_** or **polynomial _O(mn)_** time complexities.

 ### Worst Case: